 So on your next weekend away take a look around the campground to see all the different ways your fellow campers go about camping.
-Can spot every single one of these camping stereotypes?
+Can you spot every single one of these camping stereotypes?
 And which type of camper are you?
 Take a look at the full infographic at the bottom of this article or read on to see each camper in more detail.

 Calming wind chimes and fluttering flags create the perfect atmosphere for the seasoned glamper to relax in – bubbly in hand of course.
 They have little interest in the practicality of lightweight and technical camping gear.
 Why would one ever choose such utilitarian functionality over luxury glamour in the outdoors?
 Well one might not know how wonderful it is until one has tried it.
 So go on, give glamping a go.
 Light up the lanterns, lay down that handmade picnic blanket and open up the wicker hamper for a camping supper to remember.
 Just make sure you have your dotty wellies at the ready and are looking effortlessly fabulous in floral.

 Whilst you burn your instant noodles, again, how is it that the folks across the way keep whipping up restaurant standard meals for such a huge group??
 Do they order that food in or something?
 Oh no, that is the work of a camp chef.
 Cooking on a fire is every camp chef’s dream and they love nothing more than getting creative over the campfire.
 And despite how it may appear, many hours are spent slaving over hot coals to create feasts that are worthy of a star or two.
 So unless you’re ready to step up your commitment to gourmet camp food, then maybe you should perfect your noodles first.